Calculate your calorie deficit and daily target in seconds.

 Should I eat back exercise calories?

 Most people overestimate calories burned during exercise.
-Monitor real-world progress over 2–3 weeks before adjusting your target upward.
+Monitor real-world progress over two to three weeks before adjusting your target upward.

 How accurate is this calculator?